-- To help prevent someone potentially using your game server and gain root access.
+- To help prevent someone from potentially using your game server and gain root access.

-- Keeping the game server compartmentalised in its own directory away from your other stuff.
+- Keep the game server compartmentalised in its own directory away from your other stuff.

-- Did i mention so you don't break everything!?
+- Did I mention it so you don't break everything!?

 If your error looks like